On Wednesday, 2nd, 3rd and 4th Wednesday…from 1830/1900hrs. we have:

 Let the rhythm take you somewhere new.

-Some performers light up a stage.
-Alissimon does something rarer, she changes the air around her.
+Alissimon does something rarer she changes the air around her.

 There’s a quiet, luminous intensity to her, the kind that draws you in before you even realise you’ve moved.

-A presence that hums with mystery, softness, and a hint of danger the beautiful kind.
+A presence that hums with mystery, softness, and a hint of danger, the beautiful kind.

 Her songs unfold like secrets whispered in the dark: